 This website provides information about Dakota County's greenway network and greenway planning process.
-See below to review and submit comments about current greenway planning efforts and to learn more about other greenway master plans.
+See below to learn about current greenway planning efforts and completed greenway master plans.

 Public Open House

 The next community open house will be held in early 2019 for the Vermillion River Greenway-Hastings Master Plan.
 Check back here to learn more.